BYLAWS AS AMENDED

 14.01 If any provisions of the Articles of Incorporation or these Bylaws herein contained shall be susceptible of two or more interpretations, the interpretations which shall most appropriately be in accord with the purposes and intents hereof shall govern.
 Furthermore, should any provisions contained in the Articles of Incorporation or Bylaws be deemed illegal, such illegality shall affect that provision only and shall not invalidate any other provisions therein.

-15.01 The Board of Directors and any Officer or Agent appointed by the Board of Directors, shall not incur a personal liability for any act or damage to the Corporation, unless intentional misconduct or gross negligence is proven.
+15.01 The Board of Directors and any Officer or Agent appointed by the Board of Directors, shall not incur a personal liability for any act or damage to the Corporation, unless intentional misconduct, fraud, or gross negligence is proven.

 ARTICLE XVI-COMMON AREA